Date: October 30, 2015

 4. Discharging of vacation or other leave time to perform additional employment for pay is prohibited.

-5. Evidence is presented to show that the work can best be handled by the University employee.
+5. Documentation is presented to show that the work can best be handled by the University employee.

 6. The additional work in no way interferes with the performance of regularly assigned duties.

 7. The additional work will in no way provide a conflict of interest for the employee and is professionally appropriate.
-(See President Frank Newman’s memorandum of January 11, 1980 on Nepotism and Conflict of Interest, and State Personnel Rule 6.02).
+(See Board of Governors and State Personnel Rule 6.02).

-9. Any extraordinary event which requires exception must receive approval of the appropriate Vice President and the President of the University.
+9. Any extraordinary event which requires exception must receive approval of the appropriate Vice President and the Assistant Vice President for Human Resources or the Director of Personnel Services.

 Additional compensation as defined in this policy is divided into the following categories: (1) ADDITIONAL EMPLOYMENT (SIMILAR DUTIES), (2) ADDITIONAL EMPLOYMENT (DISSIMILAR DUTIES), (3) RELEASE TIME, and (4) SPECIAL EMPLOYMENT.